-We will issue 13,500,000 Class A ordinary shares represented by our ADSs in this offering and issue 1,515,151 Class A ordinary shares in the concurrent private placement, based on the initial offering price of US\$16.50 per ADS.
-Therefore, upon completion of this offering and the concurrent private placement, we will have 84,454,686 Class A ordinary shares and 17,324,848 Class B ordinary shares issued and outstanding.
+We will issue 13,500,000 Class A ordinary shares represented by our ADSs in this offering and issue 1,724,138 Class A ordinary shares in the concurrent private placement, based on an assumed initial offering price of US\$14.50 per ADS, the mid-point of the estimated range of initial public offering price.
+Therefore, upon completion of this offering and the concurrent private placement, we will have 84,663,673 Class A ordinary shares and 17,324,848 Class B ordinary shares issued and outstanding.
 All of our ordinary shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our Class A ordinary shares to be issued in the offering will be issued as fully paid.
 Our authorized share capital post-offering will be US\$50,000 divided into 230,000,000 Class A ordinary shares with a par value of US\$0.0002 each and 20,000,000 Class B ordinary shares with a par value of US\$0.0002 each.